TheForsakenFurby/Surface-Rules-Guide-Minecraft-JE-1.18/Guide.md

 ### **Also, before we get started, this guide is meant to be read in order.
 If you need brushing up on something (as I did many times while writing), of course feel free to skip to whatever section you need, but I would recommend reading this document top to bottom (perhaps in multiple sittings…) if you're new to surface rules.
 That said, examples are presented in case you'd like them; you do not have to read all the examples here to understand surface rules.**

-*(Click on the arrow within each section to see details, formatting, and examples with explanations..)*
+*(Click on the arrow within each section to see details, formatting, and examples with explanations.)*

 ***